 |USA & Canada||59.3m|

 Two nations have been instrumental in the recent growth of fantasy sports – the United States and India.
-The main thing they have in common is that standard sports betting is banned but fantasy sports is allowed.
+The main thing they have in common is that standard sports betting is banned but fantasy sports are allowed.

 India, another country with a sports betting ban that makes an exception for fantasy sports, saw similar growth thanks to Indian Premier League cricket.
 KPMG estimate the online gaming market in India to be worth $43.8 billion and could reach $118.8 billion in 2023.

 Why does no one offer crypto fantasy sports?

 With such a large market you might think crypto sportsbooks would offer fantasy sports, but not a single 1 of them does.

 This is because fantasy sports have mostly flourished where standard sports betting is banned, such as in the USA and India.
 Real-money fantasy sports have failed to gain traction in places where standard sports betting is mainstream and regulated such as Australia, the UK and Kenya.

 This indicates most people prefer standard sports betting to fantasy sports when given the choice.
 Because cryptocurrency is anonymous and censorship-resistant, crypto sportsbooks can simply offer standard sports betting to everyone everywhere, negating the advantage of fantasy sports’ legal loophole as a game of skill.